-- Home health aides provide non-skilled services under the direction and supervision of a Registered Nurse (RN) and include monitoring of a member's medical condition, health maintenance or continued treatment services, and activities of daily living. - Intermittent Nursing Services are provided by RNs or Licensed Professional Nurses (LPN) under the supervision of an RN or physician.
+- Home health aides provide non-skilled services under the direction and supervision of an RN and include monitoring of a member's medical condition, health maintenance or continued treatment services, and activities of daily living. - Intermittent Nursing Services are provided by RNs or LPNs under the supervision of an RN or physician.
 LPNs may only provide Intermittent Nursing Services if they are employed by a Home Health Agency. - Direct Care Workers, providing direct service assistance to people with intellectual and developmental disabilities are called direct support professionals while their counterparts serving people with physical disabilities or age-related support needs, are generally called direct care workers or caregivers when serving individuals in assisted living settings. - Personnel who serve members with behavioral health needs may be employed as licensed behavioral health professionals (BHPs) providing direct service to members, in roles such as: social worker, nurse, or behavioral analyst.
 BHPs also provide clinical oversight or supervision to unlicensed behavioral health technicians (BHTs) or behavioral health paraprofessionals (BHPPs).
 Unlicensed BHTs and BHPPs are employed in jobs such as: case manager, rehabilitation specialist, job developer or peer support specialist. - Direct Supervisor who works directly with members, is primarily responsible for the supervision of the daily activities completed by Direct Service Provider staff, and has oversight for the proper delivery of services to members and can act as a Direct Service Provider staff when needed.
-Please Note: distributions to owners or spouses of owners and executive staff are not allowed.